16. 10. 2026, 7 p.m.

 Leoš Janáček: The Diary of One Who Disappeared, JW V/12 / song cycle for tenor, alto, three female voices, and piano

-While Janáček’s music is rooted in Moravian folk tradition, Kryštof Mařatka (b.
-1971) draws inspiration from ethnic music across several continents.
+While Janáček’s music has its roots in Moravian folk music, Kryštof Mařatka (b.
+1971) is inspired by the ethnic music of several continents.

-Text: Jiří Zahrádka
+Text: Jiří Zahrádka and Kryštof Mařatka